dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 ### Grafana Datasource

 Accessing the custom metrics collected by Prometheus is possible accessing the Thanos services.
-Thanos has services exposed on different ports, you are going to use one port over another based on the kind of RBAC that you can assign to the grafana service account.
+Thanos has services published on different ports, which one you will use depends on the kind of RBAC that you can assign to the grafana service account.

 Here an extensive documentation on what are the differences between the different services: